-Formalin-Fixed and Heat-Retrieved Tissue Antigens: A Comparison of Their Immunoreactivity in Experimental Antibody Diluents pH of the antibody diluent had a high impact on the IHC result
+Formalin-Fixed and Heat-Retrieved Tissue Antigens: A Comparison of Their Immunoreactivity in Experimental Antibody Diluents pH of the antibody diluent had a high impact of the final IHC result

 Thomas Boenisch, M.S.

 Demonstrated that:

 Addition of NaCL (increasing the ionic strength) to the diluent negates most of the sensitivity gained through Antigen Retrieval (Table 3).